cidgoh/GRDI_AMR_One_Health/Template/README.md

 # GRDI-AMR / GAOH Data Collection Template
 GRDI-AMR / GAOH = _Genomics Research and Development Initiative Shared Priority Projects for Antimicrobial Resistance (GRDI-AMR and GRDI-AMR-One Health (GAOH; aka GRDI-AMR2))_

-**The contents of this directory include the spreadsheet-based implementation (i.e. metadata template) of the AMR-GRDI standard.**
+**The contents of this directory include the spreadsheet-based implementation (i.e. metadata template) of the GRDI-AMR specification.**

 ## Files